Why paying Zakat in the UK

 Shaikh Muqbel Ijaabatus Saa’il ‘ala ahammil masaa’il, Question 43, page 118

-One of the most immediate benefits of paying Zakat locally in the UK is the ability to provide a safety net for those affected by inflation and rising energy costs.
-Poverty in the UK is often “invisible” but deeply impactful.
+One of the most immediate benefits of paying Zakat locally is the ability to provide a safety net for those affected by inflation and rising energy costs.
+Poverty in the UK is often “invisible” but deeply entrenched.

 Local Zakat helps specific vulnerable groups, including: